agimus-project/happypose/docs/book/cosypose/download_data.md

 # Downloading and preparing the data

-All data used (datasets, models, results, ...) are stored in a directory `$MEGAPOSE_DATA_DIR` that you created in the Readsme.
+All data used (datasets, models, results, ...) are stored in a directory `$HAPPYPOSE_DATA_DIR` that you created in the Readsme.
 We provide the utilities for downloading required data and models.
 All of the files can also be [downloaded manually](https://www.paris.inria.fr/archive_ylabbeprojectsdata/).

 ## BOP Datasets

 For both T-LESS and YCB-Video, we use the datasets in the [BOP format](https://bop.felk.cvut.cz/datasets/).
-If you already have them on your disk, place them in `$MEGAPOSE_DATA_DIR/bop_datasets`.
+If you already have them on your disk, place them in `$HAPPYPOSE_DATA_DIR/bop_datasets`.
 Alternatively, you can download it using :

 ```sh
 python -m happypose.toolbox.utils.download --bop_dataset=ycbv